 These may deal with non-technical aspects of crystallography, its role, its propagation, the proper function of its Societies etc., or may make a technical observation or scientific comment that would usefully be brought to a wider audience.
-Letters should be submitted to the Section Editor or to the Editor-in-Chief of Acta Crystallographica only.
+Letters should be submitted to the Section Editor or to the Editor-in-chief of IUCr Journals.